dantrevino/talks/evangelist.md

 # How Do I Become a World Class Blockstack Evangelist?

 **What is a Blockstack evangelist?**
-There are two types of evangelists: Platform Evangelists and Developer Evangelists A Blockstack evangelist is:
+There are two types of evangelists: Platform Evangelists and Developer Evangelists.
+A platform evangelist A Blockstack evangelist is:
  - An individual who is passionate about the Blockstack platform and ideals
  - Willing to share with fellow evangelists